Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-22.md

 ### Success End Condition

-Report of top populated cities is produced.
+Report of all the cities in a region organised by largest population to smallest is produced.

-### Failed End Condition

-No report of populated cities is produced.

 ### Primary Actor

-HR Advisor.
+Group 7.

 ### Trigger